dhappy/TRWBL/data/notes/i2efue9tpvo904olulmykjp.md

 * [Livepeer](https://livepeer.org) will be used for steaming the sessions & capturing recordings.
 * [Ceramic](https://ceramic.network) will be used for storing review information.
-* The FEVM will be used for an ERC-1155 deployed for token-based accomplishment tracking and permissions.
+* The FVM will be used for token-based accomplishment tracking and permissions using [Hypercerts](https://hypercerts.org).
 * [IPFS](https://ipfs.io) will be used for the storage of video streams.
 * Postgresql will be used for querying bids to determine potential schedules.